meta-space-org/playnetwork/docs/node/Node.md

 # Node (node)
 extends [pc.EventHandler]

-Each `WorkerNode` creates a worker process and instantiates a [Node], which is running in own thread on a single core. `PlayNetwork` creates multiple `WorkerNode`s to utilize all available CPUs of a server.
+Each `WorkerNode` creates a worker process and instantiates a [Node], which is running in own thread on a single core. `PlayNetwork` creates multiple `WorkerNode`s to utilize all available CPU threads of a server.
 [Node] handles multiple [User]s and [Room]s.

 ---